ohmycloud/website/rst/manual.rst

   echo genId()

 But a ``bind`` is rarely useful because symbol binding from the definition scope is the default.

 ``bind`` statements only make sense in templates and generics.

-Templates
+模板
 =========

 A template is a simple form of a macro: It is a simple substitution